 - They will be advised of the university’s Sexual Misconduct Policy.

 - They will be afforded the same rights and opportunities as the complainant throughout the investigation and adjudication process.

 - They will be given periodic status updates throughout the investigation and adjudication process.

-- They may access university and/or external resources for medical and counseling services at any time.
+- They may access university and/or external resources for fair and respectful medical and counseling services at any time.

-- They may be accompanied by an adviser of their choice to any meeting, interview, or proceeding that they are attending regarding the investigation and adjudication process.
+- They may be accompanied by an advisor of their choice to any meeting, interview or proceeding that they are attending regarding the investigation and adjudication process.

 They will be informed in writing, simultaneously with the complainant, of: